Atomwaffen Division: Germany (AWD Deutschland)

 On June 1, 2018, in a video in German and English titled AWD Deutschland: Die Messer werden schon gewetzet ("AWD Germany: The knives are already being sharpened"), the group announced the establishment of a cell or branch in Germany, followed by the promise of a "long fight".
 The group's flyers were spotted in Berlin, targeting students.
-In June 2019, Atomwaffen propaganda was discovered in a Turkish neighborhood in Cologne that had been the site of a nail bomb attack motivated by ethnic hatred in 2004, threatening further similar attacks.
+In June 2019, AWD propaganda was discovered in a Turkish neighborhood in Cologne that had been the site of a nail bomb attack motivated by ethnic hatred in 2004, threatening further similar attacks.

-In November 2018, an unnamed American activist who had emigrated to Germany for safety reasons due to threats from Atomwaffen Division received a call from the Federal Criminal Police Office to urgently come to authorities.
-Atomwaffen members had traveled to Germany and the police believed they were in imminent danger of being murdered by the group based on a tip from the FBI.
+In November 2018, an unnamed American activist who had emigrated to Germany for safety reasons due to threats from AWD received a call from the Federal Criminal Police Office to urgently come to authorities.
+AWD members had traveled to Germany and the police believed they were in imminent danger of being murdered by the group based on a tip from the FBI.

 In October 2019, people claiming to be members of the organization sent death threats to German politicians Cem Özdemir and Claudia Roth.
 "At the moment, we are planning how and when we will execute you; At the next public rally?
 Or will we get you in front of your home?" read part of the message sent to the office of Özdemir, who has Circassian roots.
 The death threats were condemned by Angela Merkel, and Interior Ministry spokesman Steve Alter commented the security services have "already had this group in their sights for some time".

 German T-Online managed to uncover the identity of one of the members of the group, who is referred to as "A" to comply with German privacy laws.
 "A" had previously instructed people on a now-defunct website how to handle chemicals and how to make the explosive HMTD.
 He also has a conviction for illegal possession of armor.
 According to the article "A" is also experienced in martial arts and his social media shows him practicing with guns.
 The group has a house for meetings somewhere in Eisenach in Thuringia.

 On February 5, 2020, a 22-year-old member was arrested in a Bavarian town near the Czech border and several firearms were confiscated from him.
 He was investigated on suspicion of preparing a terrorist attack.
 According to the German police the man had announced his intention of "martyring" himself in an attack against their "enemies" to other members of the group.
 In addition to this he allegedly instructed others how to procure and smuggle illegal firearms.